eXascaleInfolab/bench-vldb20/README.md

 #### Build & tests

 - Restart the terminal window after all the dependencies are installed.
 Open it in the root folder of the repository.
-- Build all the algorithms and Testing Framework using a script in the root folder:
+- Build all the algorithms and Testing Framework using a script in the root folder (takes around 1 minute):
 ```bash
     $ python linux_build.py
 ```